Employing a personal assistant can help you live independently and in a way that you choose.

 This toolkit also includes examples of templates that may be useful when advertising for, recruiting or managing a personal assistant.
 All of these templates are also available to download and edit from

 An audio/visual DVD and EasyRead versions of this toolkit are available on request from Skills for Care.
 Please email [email protected] or call 0113 245 1716.

-An online version is available at
+An online version of the employing personal assistants toolkit is available at